codexguajil/Thesis-Code-Challenge/README.md

 # Thesis-Code-Challenge

 ## About
 This is my coding challenge result for the Thesis mini-challenge.
-The page is fully responsive.
+The page is fully responsive with hover states for all clickable links.

+## Tech
+- HTML
+- CSS

 ## Screenshots